onlygreentrades/ray-vasc-regenerative-loop/README.md

 ### Paper update scope

-- Paper 2 update: add Paper 2 figure-enhanced files, update Paper 2 row, update Paper 2 citation, regenerate manifest if used.
+- Paper 1 is locked at v1.1.0 Figure-Enhanced Edition unless a future Zenodo version is created.
+- Paper 2 is locked at v1.1.0 Figure-Enhanced Edition unless a future Zenodo version is created.
 - Paper 3 update: add Paper 3 figure-enhanced files, update Paper 3 row, update Paper 3 citation, regenerate manifest if used.
-- Paper 4 update: do not add a DOI unless OSF, Zenodo, or ORCID release is actually completed.
+- Paper 4 update: do not add a DOI unless OSF, Zenodo, or ORCID public archive is actually completed.
 Until then, Paper 4 remains GitHub/repository artifact only.
 - Papers 5-7 update: add only when a public draft, release package, preprint, registration, or DOI record actually exists.

 ### Claim boundary rule